 and roads to create unique virtual cities, seeking to collect points they can use to unlock new game features.

 On August 31, 2011, Best Buy became the first virtual branded retail

 store in CityVille.
 For one week Zynga allowed its users to place a

-Best Buy store in their own city.
-Prior to this, other businesses
+Best Buy store in their city.
+Before this, other businesses

 could be placed in the game, but they all had generic names, such as

 “bakery” or “hardware store”.
-Players who elected to add a Best Buy
+Players who elected to add Best Buy

 to their virtual city signified that they wanted the brand present in

 their lives.
 This provided another element of realism to their